10p-freddo/fruitstrap/README.md

 ios-deploy
 ==========

 Install and debug iOS apps from the command line.
-Designed to work on un-jailbroken devices.
+Designed to work on un-jailbroken devices running iOS versions prior to iOS17. [iOS17 updated the System frameworks used to communicate with devices and Apple created their own command-line tools that can largely replace ios-deploy](https://github.com/ios-control/ios-deploy/issues/588).

 ## Requirements